-A judge has found that Peel police officers conducted an unlawful strip search and then tried to cover it up, calling their testimony “evasive” and…”Mr. McPhail’s Lawyer, Ian Collins of the Burrows Firm had this to say…”
+A judge has found that Peel police officers conducted an unlawful strip search and then tried to cover it up, calling their testimony “evasive” and…”Mr. McPhail’s Lawyer, Ian Collins of The Traffic Lawyers had this to say…”

 A judge has found that Peel police officers conducted an unlawful strip search and then tried to cover it up, calling their testimony “evasive” and “troubling.”